Magdalen Feline

 Magdalen Feline (sometimes Fellen or Pheline) (died 1796) was an English silversmith.

 Feline was the widow of largeworker Edward Feline, and herself was classified as both a largeworker and a plateworker during her career.
 Her first mark was registered on 15 May 1753; a second mark followed on 18 January 1757.
 She gave an address of King Street in Covent Garden.
-Among those for whom she worked during her career were Lord and Lady Stamford.
+Among those for whom she worked during her career were George Booth, 2nd Earl of Warrington, and his heir and her husband, Lord and Lady Stamford.